Code-Institute-Submissions/hanselsbakery/README.md

 ## Browser Compatibility

  - The website was compatible with most browsers with latest updates.
-The optimum experiences was at Firefox, Chromium, Edge and Safari.
+The optimum experiences was at Firefox, Chrome, Edge and Safari.
 The worst experience was IE 11 and below which completely broke the website.
 I have added prefixers to improve browser compatibility using [Autoprefixers](https://autoprefixer.github.io/) online.

 ## Responsiveness